sokinpui/blog-sokinpui/content/post/blog5-tweak-tools.md

 categories: []
 ---

-# Tweaking tools, never statisfied habit
+# Tweaking tools, never satisfied habit
 Tweaking linux, because I want to try linux, linux is absolutely a toy for me, no productivity give, instead time sink into the dark hole of configuring linux.
 At the very initial, efficiently and elegant are the main reasons to have a